[New Feature] Automated Incident Response Verification and Points to Note Using AWS DevOps Agent

 CloudWatch

-You need to trigger a CloudWatch alarm and connect it to the DevOps Agent via EventBridge/Lambda etc. via a webhook.
+You will need to use CloudWatch alarms as triggers to connect to the DevOps Agent via a webhook through EventBridge/Lambda or similar services.

-The DevOps Agent can investigate CloudWatch logs and metrics, the status of each component, etc., but it cannot directly check the logs or process status within the EC2 server.
+While the DevOps Agent can investigate CloudWatch logs, metrics, and the status of individual components, it cannot directly check logs or process status within EC2 servers.

-Let's say you have Apache, Tomcat, and MySQL running on the same EC2 server, and MySQL is experiencing a high load.
+Let's say you have Apache, Tomcat, and MySQL running on the same EC2 server, and MySQL is experiencing a surge in load.

-The DevOps Agent can tell you that the CPU load on your EC2 server is high, but it cannot tell you what the cause is.
+The DevOps Agent can tell us that the CPU load on the EC2 server is high, but it cannot tell us what the cause is.

-To properly notify the load status of your EC2 servers, you need to send detailed metrics to an external service such as Datadog and have the DevOps Agent investigate them.
+To properly report the load status of EC2 servers, you need to send detailed metrics to an external service such as Datadog, and have the DevOps Agent investigate them via that data.

-This is still a preview release, so please feel free to try it out and send your feedback to AWS!
+Since this is still a preview release, let's actively try it out and send feedback to AWS!

 If you are interested in SRG, please contact us here.